The Weston Family Tallgrass Prairie Interpretive Centre

 Discover what's blooming in the tall grass prairie.

 The centre is available year-round by appointment for school and youth trips, tours and meeting space.

-The interpretive centre is located in southeast Manitoba approximately 80 kilometres south on Highway #59 from Winnipeg.
+The interpretive centre is located in southeast Manitoba, approximately 80 kilometres south of Winnipeg, on Highway 59.

-- Turn north on Road #32 East and follow the road signs to the Centre.
+- Turn north on Road 32 East and follow the signs to the centre.

 Partners in conservation

-The Weston Family Tall Grass Interpretive Centre was developed with support from The W. Garfield Weston Foundation, the CP Loewen Family Foundation, private supporters C. Jean Britton and Ransom Slack and the Conserve Native Plants Society.
+The Weston Family Tallgrass Interpretive Centre was developed with support from the Weston Family Foundation, the CP Loewen Family Foundation, private supporters C. Jean Britton and Ransom Slack and the Conserve Native Plants Society.

 NCC's Manitoba office celebrated the grand opening of The Weston Family Tallgrass Interpretive Centre on July 15, 2013.